adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

 ## Known Issues
-- Pattern GUI (start/end/mute) doesn't update when changing tracks
+- Sometimes the Launchpad button LEDs get stuck when changing values or displaying the active step on the grid.

 ## 1.1:
-- On 'copy' double press on the Launchpad, clear the pattern ('cut').
+- When double tapping 'copy' on the Launchpad, clear the pattern i.e. 'cut'.
 Press again to undo.
 - Track-level operations / settings:
   - reverse
   - randomize